CybotAS/CookiebotWP/readme.txt

 [Please see our article on how to deploy Cookiebot with GTM](https://support.cookiebot.com/hc/en-us/articles/360003793854-Google-Tag-Manager-deployment).

 ### What is Google Consent Mode and can I use it with Cookiebot CMP? ###
 Google Consent Mode is an open API that enables your website to run all Google services, such as Google Analytics, Google Tag Manager, and Google Ads, based on the consent status of your end users.
-It helps you make the best use of visitors’ data and consent.
+It helps you make the best use of visitors’ data and consent and automatically signals the consent status of your website users to all Google services.

 Google Consent Mode is enabled by default in the Cookiebot CMP plugin.
 [Learn more](https://support.cookiebot.com/hc/en-us/articles/360016047000-Cookiebot-and-Google-Consent-Mode)

+### What is the Digital Markets Act (DMA)? ###
+The Digital Markets Act (DMA) is a regulatory framework introduced by the European Commission to regulate digital markets and address challenges to data privacy and the dominance of online tech giants.
+The law aims to ensure fair competition, enhance consumer protection, and promote innovation in the digital ecosystem.
+The DMA will have a significant impact on how large online platforms and the smaller third parties that use their services handle user consent and data.
+[Learn more](https://www.cookiebot.com/en/digital-markets-act-dma/).

+### Who does the Digital Markets Act apply to? ###
+The DMA applies to companies that operate large online platforms meeting specific criteria, such as having a significant impact on digital markets, acting as intermediaries between businesses and users, and enjoying a durable position of market power with significant influence over innovation.
+These platforms will be subject to enhanced regulatory obligations and scrutiny under the DMA.
+The DMA’s requirements protect online users in the European Union, European Economic Area, and the UK.
+The DMA does not apply outside of these areas, even though the currently designated gatekeeper companies are headquartered in the USA and China.

+The six gatekeepers designated by the European Commission are:

+- Meta (Facebook, Instagram, WhatsApp)
+- Alphabet (Google, YouTube, Android)
+- ByteDance (TikTok)
+- Apple (iOS, Safari)
+- Amazon
+- Microsoft (LinkedIn, Windows PC OS)

+Although the DMA applies to these gatekeepers, smaller businesses should also be aware of and understand the law, as it’ll directly impact how they use the large online platforms and services owned by gatekeepers.
+Business owners will be responsible for following the compliance rules imposed by digital services such as those from Google and Amazon.

 ### Does Cookiebot integrate with WP Consent API? ###
 Cookiebot is fully integrated with the WP Consent API.
 When your visitors give consent using Cookiebot CMP, the consent will automatically be sent to the [WP Consent API](https://wordpress.org/plugins/wp-consent-api/).